uasoft-indonesia/badaso-docs/docs/core-concept/role-and-permission.md

     ### Example
     To use the feature, you can following the steps below:
-    - Before you set Read Data Itself, you must add permissions to the roles you want to give control access to.
+    - Before you set "user can only see data created by itself", you must add permissions to the roles you want to give control access to.
     - Open the permission management menu, look for the permissions to change then select edit.
     ![Browse Permissionp Data Itself](/img/browse-permissionp-data-itself.png)
     - In the input "Role can see all data", select the role that can see all data.